survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-Triggering `onDelete` is even simpler than the same operation for input.
-We capture `onClick` and trigger our callback then.
-It makes sense to render a delete button only if the callback exists.
-An alternative way to solve this would be to push it to a component of its own and compose.
+In order to invoke the previous `onDelete` callback we need to connect it with `onClick` of `Note`.
+If the callback doesn't exist, it makes sense to avoid rendering the delete button.
+An alternative way to solve this would be to push it to a component of its own.

 **app/components/Note.jsx**